 At what count the car inched up?
 How many pennies did it take to get it all the way up?

 So How many pennies did it take to get OUR apple up an incline?
-In our experiment it took 63 pennies to get our apple to move a bit and 108 to get it all the way up the rump.
-Your answer would depend on the size and density of your apple and on the steepness of your incline.
+In our experiment, it took 63 pennies to get our apple to move a bit and 108 to get it all the way up the ramp.
+Your answer would depend on the size and density of your apple and the steepness of your incline.

-It’s hard to believe but in this fun experiment kids learn a lot about physics through hands-on investigation.
-Friction, force, gravity, ramp, angle of slope, motion, distance are all involved in this simple setup.
+It’s hard to believe, but in this fun experiment, kids learn a lot about physics through hands-on investigation.
+Friction, force, gravity, ramp, the angle of slope, motion, distance are all involved in this simple setup.

 Some additional investigation questions